zengrotrust/Security-Automation-Stack/README.md

 ### $ sudo mkdir shuffle-database
 ### $ sudo chown -R 1000:1000 shuffle-database

+# 5. Download docker-compose.yml and .env, place them in the same directory

-# 5.Replace all "/home/joey" with your home directory in docker-compose.yml
+# 6. Replace all "/home/joey" with your home directory in docker-compose.yml and .env

-# 6. Run docker compose in the background
+# 6. Run docker compose
-### $ sudo docker-compose up -d
+### $ sudo docker compose up -d